Digital television in the United States: Pay television

-Many Americans get digital television broadcasts via cable or satellite.
 Digital cable television systems with an active channel capacity of 750 MHz or greater, are required by the FCC to follow ANSI/SCTE transmission standards with the exception of cable systems that only pass through 8 VSB modulated signals.
 Digital television sets (equipped with ATSC tuners) are often capable of viewing a baseline set of unencrypted digital programming, known as basic cable or low-tier channels, which typically include local network television affiliates.

 According to FCC regulations, television providers must provide "separable security" for accessing encrypted programming.
 Until 2020, the FCC specifically mandated CableCARD, a smart card standard developed by an industry consortium, for this purpose.

 Terrestrial

 Digital television transmissions over-the-air (OTA) are available in metropolitan areas in the U.S., often carrying both standard-definition and high-definition (HDTV) transmissions of the same stations.
 As of the analog shut-off date of June 12, 2009, all full power OTA stations in the U.S. by law either transmitted their broadcasts digitally, or shut down.

 Many stations used the switch to digital transmission as an opportunity to transition from 480i broadcasts to digital HD OTA broadcasts (either in 720p or 1080i), though this change is voluntary.

-Within a distance of 35 to 40 miles from the broadcast stations, it is possible that a simple antenna (such as "rabbit ears") may be adequate to receive a DTV broadcast signal OTA—at least some of the time for some of the channels.
+Within a distance of 35 to 40 miles from the broadcast stations, it is possible that a simple antenna (such as "rabbit ears") is adequate to receive a DTV broadcast signal OTA — at least some of the time for some of the channels.
 Any television equipped with an ATSC tuner may display DTV broadcasts properly.
 Some customers discovered that terrain, trees, rain, snow, wind, and movement of people around the room interfere with reception to one degree or another, from signals breaking up to total loss of signal.
 (Few modern ATSC-equipped televisions or converter boxes have internal antennas, in contrast to analog sets available in years past).

 Broadcast TV signals in the United States are horizontally polarized.